 - Lennox Gastaut syndrome: Lennox Gastaut syndrome (LGS) is a rare and severe form of progressive epileptic seizure disorder.
 LGS is characterized by frequent seizures of multiple seizure types.
 Seizures are resistant to medications and therapy.
 Children with LGS may appear normal at first, but rapidly lose both physical and mental skills.
 These children suffer from cognitive dysfunctions, including mental retardation, behavioral problems, personality disturbances, mood swings, and regression.
 As children with LGS grow, they may experience increasing intellectual impairment, psychotic episodes, aggressiveness, and irritability.
 There is no cure for LGS.
 Most children with LGS require special education and few are ever able to live independently.

 If your child has suffers from seizures, your doctor will prescribe an electroencephalogram (EEG) to check for seizure disorders.
 Because seizures occur randomly, testing may take time.
 Some children are allowed to go about their daily activities while a portable EEG recorder monitors their brainwaves.
 Others must be monitored in the hospital.
 The doctor may order other tests including blood tests, MRIs, and CT scans.

 If your child is suffering from cerebral palsy and a seizure disorder caused by a birth injury, you have the right to seek compensation on behalf of your child.
-Learn more about Texas cerebral palsy lawsuits, request a free copy of Dallas birth injury attorney Jeff Rasansky’s book, Cerebral Palsy and Medical Negligence, or contact the Rasansky Law Firm at 1-877-405-4313 and ask to speak to a Texas birth injury lawyer.
+Learn more about Texas cerebral palsy lawsuits by requesting a free copy of attorney Jeff Rasansky’s book, Cerebral Palsy and Medical Negligence, or contact Rasansky Law Firm at 1-877-405-4313 and ask to speak to a Texas birth injury lawyer today.